sipgate/clinq-bridge-boilerplate/README.md

-# CLINQ Bridge Boilerplate Repository (TypeScript)
+# CLINQ Bridge Boilerplate Repository

 Use this repository to bootstrap a new CLINQ Bridge.